 By now, a total of 5 officers, all wearing the same camouflage uniform, were present and in addition to the military truck, there was a black jeep as well.
 The officers asked the respondent in English where he was from.
 He responded “from Tunisia” and was hit with a baton.
 Then the group was ordered to lie down, face on the ground, and not to look up.
-Whoever moved his head was hit with batons.
+The respondent said that whoever moved his head was hit with batons.

-The officers searched the group and took their phones.
+The respondent reported that the officers searched the group and took their phones.
 After 15min in this position, a white van – the respondent believes a Ford Transit – arrived.

 The group was ordered to get up and enter the trunk of the van.
 The vehicle drove for around one hour, seemingly on unpaved roads.
 The respondent describes the driving as fast and recalls that it was very hot inside the van and he felt like he could not breathe.